Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Relevant aspects of the CT25 global analysis

-Several aspects of the implementation of correlated systematic errors using $\beta_{k\alpha}$ in our $\chi^2$ will be relevant for the interpretation of the results that will follow. \begin{enumerate} \item We first note that the total number $N_\lambda$ of the experimental nuisance parameters has grown from at most a few tens in the early global fits to more than 2000 in the CT25 analysis.
-That is, $N_\lambda$ is now close to a half of the total data points $N_\textrm{pt}$ due to the tendency of the latest experiments to provide large correlation or covariance matrices. \item While the common uncertainty estimates in the PDF fits operate in the traditional central limit applicable when the number of data, $N_\textrm{pt}$, is much larger than the number of parameters $N_\textrm{par}$, the reality of the latest fit is that its total $N_\textrm{par}=N_\textrm{pdf}+N_\lambda$ and $N_\textrm{pt}$ are comparable.
-The central limit estimates may receive corrections of order $N_\textrm{par}/N_\textrm{pt}$, which are currently not considered in the PDF analyses. \item Considerable attention has been recently paid to the fact that, by using the linear Gaussian models to publish their correlated systematic uncertainties, experiments unavoidably leave significant information out of the scope accessible within the PDF fit.
+Several aspects of the implementation of correlated systematic errors through $\beta_{k\alpha}$ in our $\chi^2$ introduced above will be relevant for interpreting the results that will follow. \begin{enumerate} \item We first note that the total number $N_\lambda$ of experimental nuisance parameters has grown from at most a few tens in the early global fits to more than 2000 in the CT25 analysis.
+That is, $N_\lambda$ is now close to a half of the total data points $N_\textrm{pt}$ due to the tendency of the latest experiments to provide large correlation or covariance matrices.
+In the best fit, many of these nuisance parameters are not normally distributed, but instead cluster close to zero, leading to a spike in the distribution. \item Each nuisance parameter is included with a prior constraint, essentially an extra datapoint preventing the parameter's completely arbitrary variations.
+Considerable attention has been paid recently to the fact that, by using the linear Gaussian models to publish their correlated systematic uncertainties, experiments unavoidably leave out critical information or introduce spurious assumptions that may proliferate when the number of priors is large.
 There are a couple such points, first, related to the standard assertion that all systematic nuisance parameters follow the standard normal distribution, $\lambda^{(E)}_{\alpha} \sim \mathcal{N}(0,1)$ in the $\chi^2$ definition in Eq.~(\ref{chi2E-def}).
-Not only it is highly unlikely that all $\lambda_\alpha$ parameters will be thusly distributed, there are known important cases when this assumption is false, e.g., for so-called two-point uncertainties that take the difference of at most two estimates, for instance, provided by two parton shower programs, as a measure of a possible uncertainty. \item The second point of the information loss emerges from the common practice of publishing only {\it normalized} correlation matrices, $\sigma_{k\alpha}$, from which the actual correlation matrices, $\beta_{k\alpha}=X_k \sigma_{k \alpha}$ in Eq.~(\ref{chi2E-def}), must be reconstructed by multiplying by unspecified reference values $X_k$ that are chosen within the PDF fit itself.
+Not only is it highly unlikely that all $\lambda_\alpha$ parameters will be thus distributed, but there are also known important cases where this assumption is false, e.g., for so-called two-point uncertainties that take the difference of at most two estimates, for instance, provided by two parton shower programs, as a measure of a possible uncertainty \cite{Bailey:2019yze}. \item The second point of the information loss emerges from the common practice of publishing only {\it normalized} correlation matrices, $\sigma_{k\alpha}$, from which the actual correlation matrices, $\beta_{k\alpha}=X_k \sigma_{k \alpha}$ in Eq.~(\ref{chi2E-def}), must be reconstructed by multiplying by unspecified reference values $X_k$ that are chosen within the PDF fit itself.
 The $X_k$ values are of order of either the central data values, $D_k$, or respective theoretical values, $T_k$.
-They don't need to coincide with either; the prescription for choosing $X_k$ is a delicate part of the fitting model \cite{Gao:2013wwa,Ball:2012wy}, approached differently by each PDF fitting group, who try to reasonably fill the lacunas in the correlation models they get. \end{enumerate}
+They do not need to coincide with either; the prescription for choosing $X_k$ is a delicate part of the fitting model \cite{Gao:2013wwa,Ball:2012wy}, approached differently by each PDF fitting group \cite{Ball:2009qv,Gao:2013xoa}, who try to reasonably fill the lacunas in the correlation models they get. \end{enumerate}